-Artistic Director: Carmel Bach Festival
+Artistic Director and Principal Conductor: Carmel Bach Festival

 Principal Guest Conductor: Cappella Aquileia

 Photo: Carmel Bach Festival

 Paul Goodwin is well known for his creative and dynamic programming and incorporating period style within the traditional orchestral world.
 He has achieved great acclaim for his historically informed interpretations as well as delivering fresh, exciting and original accounts of mainstream compositions.
 His extensive repertoire spans from the fourteenth century to the present day.